30N6/signal_analysis/README.md

 ```

 ## Collection setup
-* ARSR-4 to receiver: R=17 mi, $$\epsilon$$=-2.5&deg;
+* ARSR-4 to receiver: R=17 mi, $$\epsilon$$=-2.5&deg;.
-* Data collected using a vertically-polarized broadband (700-6000 MHz) antenna
+* Data was collected using a vertically-polarized broadband (700-6000 MHz) antenna.
-* To improve coverage, an emitter-specific config is used, which specifies a 314 ms dwell (not divisible by the PRI or scan time) near each of the two radar frequencies
+* To improve coverage, an emitter-specific config is used, which specifies a 314 ms dwell (not divisible by the PRI or scan time) near each of the two radar frequencies.
 ```
 {
     "sim_mode": {"enable": 0, "filename": ""},